pnuu/sky-cam/README.md

 Secondly, you'll need a linux distribution providing a build environment (gcc and make) and the needed libraries (libpng).
 If the libraries are not available, they can be downloaded for free and compiled.

-Secondly, you'll need the Sky-Cam source code and a build tools (see below).
+Secondly, you'll need the Sky-cam source code and a build tools (see below).

 Install required software and libraries
 ------------

-To install the Sky-Cam software, start by installing the prerequisite libraries and compilation tools:
+To install the Sky-cam, start by installing the prerequisite libraries and compilation tools:

 In Debian, Ubuntu, etc., issue the command below in a terminal window (or install via graphical package manager):